iOS-Developers-Slack/Code-Of-Conduct/README.md

 * Soroush Khanlou - [@soroush](https://iosdevelopers.slack.com/messages/@soroush/)
 * Jazbo - [@bugkrusha](https://iosdevelopers.slack.com/messages/@bugkrusha/)

-*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*
+*The role of the admins is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*